mrprashantkumar/LeetCode-Submissions-Python/README.md

-# LeetCode-Submissions
+# LeetCode-Submissions-Python
-Collection of LeetCode questions to ace the coding interview!
+Collection of LeetCode questions with solutions to ace the coding interview!
-Python3 solutions of all the problems
+### Python3 solutions of all the problems practiced by me during my preparation days.